Appointment Status Policy

 University employees are appointed on the basis of qualifications and position requirements.
 Offers of employment may only be made by authorized University officials and are subject to approval by the University’s Board of Trustees.

 Each position within the University of Akron’s classified and unclassified classification system is designated as either; regular, temporary or sponsored for purposes of determining the expected duration of the position.
-The Office of Talent Development and Human Resources will determine the appointment status of each position.
+The Human Resources Department will determine the appointment status of each position.

 A position is considered as full-time if it is scheduled to work 40 hours per week on a regular basis.
 A position is considered as part-time if it is scheduled to work less than 30 hours per week on a regular basis.
 Employees in part-time positions are not permitted to work more than 29 hours per week.